auth0/lock/README.md

 - **responseMode {String}**:  Should be set to `"form_post"` if you want the code or the token to be transmitted via an HTTP POST request to the `redirectUrl` instead of being included in its query or fragment parts.
 Otherwise, it should be ommited.
 - **responseType {String}**:  Should be set to `"token"` for Single Page Applications, and `"code"` otherwise.
 Also, `"id_token"` is supported for the first case.
 Defaults to `"code"` when `redirectUrl` is provided, and to `"token"` otherwise.
 - **sso {Boolean}**:  Determines whether Single Sign On is enabled or not in **Lock**.
 The Auth0 SSO session will be created regardless of this option if SSO is enabled for your client or tenant.
-- **connectionScopes {Object}**:  Allows to set scopes to be sent to the oauth2/social connection for authentication.
+- **connectionScopes {Object}**:  Allows you to set scopes to be sent to the oauth2/social connection for authentication.

 #### Social options